Personal defense weapon: History

-In the 19th and early 20th centuries, shortened versions of the infantry rifle were issued as "carbines" for cavalry troops and gun crews.
+In the late 19th and early 20th centuries, shortened versions of the infantry rifle were issued as "carbines" for cavalry troops and gun crews.
 This designation was dropped as infantry rifle designs became shortened overall, such as in the Short Magazine Lee–Enfield rifle.
 Thereafter, handguns were typically issued as self-defense weapons.
 However, they were not effective in most close combat situations.
 As a result, during the First World War, the Mauser C96 and artillery versions of the Luger pistol were issued with attachable shoulder stock holsters, which allowed for greater control and accuracy.

-During World War I, the United States secretly developed the Pedersen device attachment for the M1903 Springfield rifle that allowed it to fire a .30 caliber (7.62 mm) pistol-type cartridge in semi-automatic mode.
+During World War I, the United States secretly developed the Pedersen device attachment for the M1903 Springfield rifle that allowed it to fire the .30-18 Auto (7.65×20mm Longue) pistol cartridge in semi-automatic mode.
 This attachment was developed to allow an infantryman to convert "his rifle to a form of submachine gun or automatic rifle" in approximately 15 seconds.

 Production of the device and modified M1903 rifles started in 1918.
 However, the war ended before they were sent to Europe.
 The contract was cancelled on March 1, 1919, after production of 65,000 devices, 1.6 million magazines, 65 million cartridges and 101,775 modified Springfield rifles.
 The Pedersen device was declared surplus in 1931.
 To prevent them from falling into the hands of the lawless, nearly all of the stored devices were destroyed by the Army except for a few examples kept by Ordnance Department.

+In 1918, Ribeyrolles, Sutter and Chauchat designed the Chauchat-Ribeyrolles 1918 submachine gun.
+This weapon was meant to be used for close-range protection for the French tank crews.
+The weapon is based on the RSC Mle.
+1917 semi-automatic rifle mechanism.
+The first trials used a Mannlicher–Berthier clip holding eight cartridges.
+The trials continued until 1919 with a weapon using the same magazine as the Chauchat.
+The results were satisfactory but the weapon was too powerful for the intended self-protection use.
+A mix of standard and tracer bullets was planned to be used to assist in aiming.